Newlywed mentoring – what should a newlywed couple look for when looking for a marriage mentor?

 You can sit and chat over coffee and glean amazing insights.
 But implementing the advice and getting the work done?
 That’s your job, not your mentor’s.

-It was revolutionary thought at that time, which eventually led me down the path of owning our marriage and beginning to work on it like it was dependent on me, not on our mentors.
+It was revolutionary thought at that time, which eventually led me down the path of owning our marriage problems and beginning to work on them like it was dependent on me, not on our mentors.

-4. Mentors ought to pray harder than they counsel.
+4. Marriage mentors ought to pray harder than they counsel

-I had no idea how much my mentors prayed until I started walking with newlywed wives.
+I had no idea how much my mentors prayed until I started started working with newlywed wives.

-And then I figured out that it’s not a mentors eloquence brilliance, experience or knowledge that helps a newlywed couple overcome challenges but the spirit of God working in the hearts of the couple.
+It was then I figured out it’s not a mentors eloquence, experience or knowledge that helps a newlywed couple overcome challenges but the spirit of God working in the hearts of the couple.

-A mentor is privileged with a first-row seat of a couple’s problems, not so they can spectate and offer human wisdom, but so they can intercede deeply.
+A marriage mentor is privileged with a first-row seat of a couple’s problems; they have the seat, not to spectate or offer human wisdom, but for the purposes of deep intercession.